Fiction by Christopher T. Shields

 Gunny was always nice to her, at least when it was just the two of them.
 Gunny was old, not just a veteran, but old, he said he was 28 when pressed for the truth, and he knew how to swing a wrench.

-LPBennings stopped, setting the twenty-five kilo modular ammunition cassettes down and loosening her vapor canteen from her belt.
+LPBennings stopped, setting the heavy modular ammunition cassettes down and loosening her vapor canteen from her belt.
 The powered unit could pull a liter of moisture from the desert air in just under two hours, and keep that liquid, filtered and processed internally, at a constant temperature of 33 degrees, right above freezing.
 Her filters would last for about fifty liters, the same as the built in power cell that served also as the bottom fifth of her unit.
 The water tasted sweet, fresh filters, and she wet her hands slightly, wiping them over her face.
 Some of it spilled from her chin onto her V-necked undershirt, creating dark stains.

 "Fox alpha!" came a very masculine voice to her right.
 "I know for sure that I'd like a taste of that..."